Last Updated on October 4, 2024

 If you don’t have any recommendations from friends or family, a good starting point is the internet.

-Google Maps will also give you a list of driving schools near you if you type it in.
+Google Maps can also give list of driving schools near you.
 This makes it easy to find all possible driving teachers and help you find someone who may be a good fit.

 Along with this, you could also ask in local Facebook groups or forums to see if other people have suggestions.
 You may find a new instructor that you have not come across yet, or just find out that an instructor you were already considering is worth going with!